10/01/08 – 02/28/09

 Dr. Peggy Pritchard Kulesz (’75) received the 2007 University of Texas at Arlington Provost’s Award for Excellence in Teaching.
 She is a faculty member in the UTA English Department.

 Jaye Cummings Copeland (’77) and her husband, Bobby, are seen around the TMC campus from time to time visiting their younger son, Zac, who is a sophomore at TMC.
-The Copelands live in Indianapolis, where Jaye works as Director of Childhood/WMU/Women’s Ministry for the Baptist Convention of Indiana.
-Their older son, Clyde, is a music education major at Indiana University.
+The Copelands live in Indianapolis, where Jaye works as Director of Childhood/WMU/Women’s Ministry for the state Baptist convention of Indiana.
+Their older son, Clyde, is a music education major at Indiana University. (photo)

 Martha Lord Meeks (’77), Deanna Chitwood Turner (’77), Amy Hawkins (’77), Debbie Dixon Davis (’77) and Sarah Hartley Starr (’77) got together for a mini-reunion in Cleveland on July 13 and visited the campus.
 Martha Meeks currently lives in Warner Robins and is a retired teacher; Deanna Turner lives in Athens; Amy Hawkins lives in Alpharetta; Debbie Davis lives in Millen, where she is an elementary school teacher, and has a daughter, Jordan Davis, who is currently a TMC student; and Sarah Starr lives in Stockbridge, where she is a public school teacher.